go-vikunja/vikunja/docs/content/doc/setup/config.md

 If not empty, this will enable `/test/{table}` endpoints which allow to put any content in the database.
 Used to reset the db before frontend tests.
-Because this is quite a dangerous feature allowing for lots of harm, each request made to this endpoint neefs to provide an `Authorization: <token>` header with the token from below. <br/>
+Because this is quite a dangerous feature allowing for lots of harm, each request made to this endpoint needs to provide an `Authorization: <token>` header with the token from below. <br/>
 **You should never use this unless you know exactly what you're doing**

 Default: `<empty>`